Colon hydrotherapy and Nutrition by Judy

 G. Dairy-constipating, not assimilated.
 Use raw dairy or substitutes with bran or flax seed.

 I. Oils—2 Tbsp. /day of cold-pressed oils are essential.
 Good fats chase out bad fats.

 Completely avoid hydrogenated oil or margarine.
 It leads to arthritis and cancer.
 Smart Balance and Earth Balance are blended oils in margarine type tubs.
 However, they are not hydrogenated.

-J. Grains vs., bread: Breads have gluten & yeast.
-They absorb water, & lead to constipation and weight gain.
+J. Grains vs., bread: Breads have gluten and yeast.
+They absorb water, lead to constipation and weight gain.
 Recommended bread occasionally—Yeast-free, whole grain bread.
 Rolled grains and bran.
 These are quick and nutritious.

 K. Potatoes (slow, sustained energy release vs. chips (short energy release).
 Potatoes should be cooked only half the amount of time to retain more protein.

 L. Noodles.
 Only use whole-grain noodles, such as whole wheat, brown rice, etc.

 M. Salt—no table salt, only sun-dried sea salt, like Celtic salt, Himalayan salt, or Pink Salt, which all have other minerals in them, in addition to sodium chloride.

 ESCONDIDO, CA 92025